 Seen here is the 86 km wide Tycho crater, with a central peak!

-The crater floor is at a depth of 4.8 km while the central mountain rises 1.6 km above the floor.
+The crater floor is at a depth of 4.8 kilometers while the central mountain rises 1.6 kilometers above the floor.
 The mountain is thought to be formed as material rebounded back up after being compressed in the impact.

 Since the crater is only 108 million years old, the dinosaurs probably were witness to this fantastic collision event.
 Sampling the floor of Tycho crater via future lunar missions is one of the important goals for planetary scientists.
 Its young age makes it a well-preserved place to study the mechanics of how an impact crater forms.